 ▲▲ Georgian House Intimate peek at upper-crust life in the late 1700s.

 ▲▲ Royal Yacht Britannia Ship for the royal family with a history of distinguished passengers, a 15-minute trip out of town.

 ▲ Mary King's Close Underground street and houses last occupied in the 17th century, viewable by guided tour.

 ▲ Museum of Childhood Five stories of historic fun.

-▲ People's Story Proletarian life from the 18th to 20th centuries.
+▲ People's Story Museum Everyday life from the 18th to 20th century.

 ▲ Museum of Edinburgh Historic mementos, from the original National Covenant inscribed on animal skin to early golf balls.

 Scott Monument Climbable tribute to the famed novelist Sir Walter Scott.